teholm/amazon-guardduty-hands-on/README.md

 ## What is Created? <a name="created"/>
 The CloudFormation template will create the following resources:
   * Three [Amazon EC2](https://aws.amazon.com/ec2/) Instances (all using a t2.micro instance type):
     * Two Instances that contain the name “*Simulated: Compromised Instance*”
     * One instance that contains the name “*Simulated: Malicious Instance*”
+  * Three [Amazon EC2](https://aws.amazon.com/ec2/) Instances (all using a t2.micro instance type):
+    * Two Instances that contain the name “*Simulated: Compromised Instance*”
+    * One instance that contains the name “*Simulated: Malicious Instance*”